Ramona and Beezus: Plot

 As the family touches up the garden during an open house, Ramona inadvertently initiates a water fight with the neighbors, which floods the neighbors' backyard and exposes a box that Hobart buried there years ago.
 The box contains mementos of Bea and Hobart's teenage romance, and in light of their rekindling relationship, he proposes to her.
 Hesitantly, Bea accepts, and the family begins planning the impromptu wedding.

-Furious her aunt broke her promise not to get "reeled in" with Hobart again, Ramona rushes home, seeking solace in the attic.
+Furious that her aunt broke her promise not to get "reeled in" with Hobart again, Ramona rushes home, seeking solace in the attic.
 The fragile floorboards break, leaving her legs dangling from the ceiling during the open house.
 After they clear out, Robert scolds her for her lack of maturity.
 Feeling unwanted, Ramona decides to run away.
 Unable to convince her not to leave, Dorothy helps her pack.
 Opening the heavy suitcase at a bus stop, Ramona discovers that Dorothy intentionally made it heavy to keep her from getting far.
 Inside, Dorothy packed a book of Robert's sketches of Ramona.
 Her family finds her soon afterward and everyone is happily reunited.

 At Bea and Hobart's wedding, Ramona saves the day when she finds the wedding ring Howard had dropped.
 During the reception, Beezus and Henry share a kiss and dance together, risking it as they were moving.
-Robert gets another job offer, this one at Ramona's school, as her teacher Mrs. Meachum recommended him as the new art teacher after she saw the mural that he and Ramona made.
-Ramona is delighted they won't have to move and that her parents are reconciling.
+Robert gets another job offer, this one at Ramona's school, as her teacher Mrs. Meacham recommended him as the new art teacher after she saw the mural that he and Ramona made.
+Ramona is delighted their family will not have to move and that her parents are reconciling.
 Before Bea and Hobart leave for their honeymoon in Alaska, Ramona gives Bea a locket with her school picture, and Bea says Ramona is "extraordinary".